 To see if your baking powder is still working properly, toss a spoonful of it into a cup of hot tap water.
 The results will be pretty obvious—if it starts to bubble up, the baking powder is fresh; if not, buy some more.

-I hope this article has been helpful for you!
 I know it can be a bit boring to get into the science behind it all, but having a basic understanding of how these ingredients work will really empower you to become a better baker.
 Now, you will be able to glance at a recipe and see why it calls for baking powder instead of baking soda.